mattermost/docs/source/guides/deployment.md

 ##### Most Popular Self-Hosted Installation Guides:

-- [Mattermost Omnibus (Fastest, easiest, self-hosted option)](https://docs.mattermost.com/getting-started/light-install.html) - If you have root access on a clean server running **Ubuntu 18.04 or 20.04** this is the fastest, easiest self-hosted deployment option for both evaluation and production-ready use.
+- [Mattermost Omnibus (Recommended for up to 1,000 users)](https://docs.mattermost.com/getting-started/light-install.html) - If you have root access on a clean server running **Ubuntu 18.04 or 20.04** this is the fastest, easiest self-hosted deployment option.

-- [Local Machine Docker Preview](https://docs.mattermost.com/install/setting-up-local-machine-using-docker.html) - For evaluation only--Preview Mattermost locally on **Mac, Windows, Ubuntu or Fedora** using a single-node Docker image.
+- [Local Machine Docker Preview (Recommended for evaluation only)](https://docs.mattermost.com/install/setting-up-local-machine-using-docker.html) - For evaluation only--Preview Mattermost locally on **Mac, Windows, Ubuntu or Fedora** using a single-node Docker image.
 Includes instructions for users new to Docker.
 NOTE: Should only be used for evaluation, not production use.

-- [Kubernetes Operator](https://docs.mattermost.com/install/install-kubernetes.html) - Deploy Mattermost in a Kubernetes-based production environment such as **Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine,  DigitalOcean Kubernetes** or on self-hosted Kubernetes infrastructure.
+- [Kubernetes Operator (Recommended for 500+ users)](https://docs.mattermost.com/install/install-kubernetes.html) - Deploy Mattermost in a Kubernetes-based production environment such as **Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, DigitalOcean Kubernetes** or on self-hosted Kubernetes infrastructure.
+High availability mode requires [Mattermost Enterprise](https://docs.mattermost.com/about/editions-and-offerings.html#mattermost-enterprise-edition).

 ##### Additional Self-Hosted Installation Guides: